Theban hegemony: Background

-The Thebans had traditionally enjoyed the hegemony of the Boeotian League, the oligarchical federation of Aeolic-speaking Greeks to the immediate north-west of Athenian-dominated Attica.
+Epaminondas and Pelopidas

 Their brief rise to power outside the Boeotian Plain began in 373 when the Boeotians defeated and destroyed the town of Plataea, strategically important as the only Athenian ally in Boeotia.
 This was taken as a direct challenge by the previous hegemonic power, the Spartans, who gambled on restoring their waning ascendancy by a decisive defeat of the Thebans.
-At Leuctra, in Boeotia, the Thebans comprehensively defeated an invading Spartan army.
-Out of 700 Spartan citizen-soldiers present, 400 died at Leuctra.
+At Leuctra the Thebans defeated the invading Spartan army.
+Out of 700 Spartiates present, 400 died at Leuctra.
 After this, the Thebans systematically dominated Greece.
 In the south, they invaded the Peloponnese to liberate the Messenians and Arcadians from Spartan overlordship and set up a pro-Theban Arcadian League to oversee Peloponnesian affairs.
-In the north, they invaded Thessaly, to crush the growing local power of Pherae and took the future Philip II of Macedon hostage, bringing him to Thebes.
-Pelopidas, however was killed at Cynoscephalae, in battle against troops from Pherae (though the battle was actually won by the Thebans).
+In the north, they invaded Thessaly, to crush the growing local power of Pherae and took Philip II, the future king of Macedon, bringing him to Thebes as a hostage.
+Pelopidas, however was killed at Cynoscephalae, in battle against troops from Pherae, though the battle was won by the Thebans.